jefg89/optee_os/README.md

-As of this writing, there is no publicly available port of OPTEE-OS to the Raspberry Pi 4.
+As of this writing, there is no publicly available port of OP-TEE OS to the Raspberry Pi 4.
 The RPi3, on the other hand, is officially supported.
 So I want to try to adapt the RPi3 port to the RPi4.
-However, I know neither the Raspberry Pi nor the OPTEE-OS.
+However, I know neither the Raspberry Pi nor the OP-TEE OS.
 So the motto is: Learning by doing.

 Where does the platform configuration need to be adjusted?
 So far I've only found two values: [CONSOLE_UART_BASE](https://github.com/peter-nebe/optee_os/blob/40f3400e4ff38ad61ff7018efdcf8f9372459761/core/arch/arm/plat-rpi4/platform_config.h#L44) and [CONSOLE_UART_CLK_IN_HZ](https://github.com/peter-nebe/optee_os/blob/40f3400e4ff38ad61ff7018efdcf8f9372459761/core/arch/arm/plat-rpi4/platform_config.h#L46).

 Then I did the following steps:
-- Extension of the [armstub](core/arch/arm/plat-rpi4/armstub) bootloader so that it boots OPTEE-OS before the kernel
+- Extension of the [armstub](core/arch/arm/plat-rpi4/armstub) bootloader so that it boots OP-TEE OS before the kernel
-- Implementation of an [early return](https://github.com/peter-nebe/optee_os/blob/d2012188dfb5ed9558ecaf60e44db7a99433caa4/core/arch/arm/kernel/entry_a64.S#L338) in the boot sequence of OPTEE-OS
+- Implementation of an [early return](https://github.com/peter-nebe/optee_os/blob/d2012188dfb5ed9558ecaf60e44db7a99433caa4/core/arch/arm/kernel/entry_a64.S#L338) in the boot sequence of OP-TEE OS

 This results in the following boot flow:
 ```